NET WORTH: $5.7 billion

 FUNDING AREAS: Education, environment, healthcare, homelessness

 OVERVIEW: The Doerrs take a venture capitalist approach to philanthropy that reflects John's approach to his career.
 They have signed the Giving Pledge and plan to donate most of their fortune to charity.
-The Doerrs are particularly interested in education.
+The Doerrs prioritize education.

-BACKGROUND: John Doerr's guidance has been considered key to the success of companies such as Google, Compaq, Amazon, and Sun Microsystems.
+BACKGROUND: John Doerr's guidance is key to the success of companies such as Google, Compaq, Amazon, and Sun Microsystems.
 Both he and Ann attended Rice University, where they earned bachelors and masters degrees in electrical engineering.
 John also holds an MBA from Harvard Graduate School of Business Administration.
 John and Ann also serve as president and vice president, respectively, of the Benificus Foundation.

 PHILOSOPHY: John Doerr was one of the first philanthropists to use what he calls a "venture philanthropy" approach to his giving.
 This approach has been especially influential in the field of education.
 The Doerrs have also signed the Giving Pledge.

 In 2015, the Doerrs gave their alma mater, Rice University, $50 million to establish the Doerr Institute for New Leaders, and several years prior gave $15 million through the foundation to establish the Rice Center for Engineering Leadership.
-The couple has also been supportive of University of San Francisco, Code for America Labs, Khan Academy and Immaculate Conception Academy.
+The couple also supported University of San Francisco, Code for America Labs, Khan Academy and Immaculate Conception Academy.

 Barbara S. Hager, CEO/CFO, Benificus Foundation